-Financial statements are published on the association's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
-The maintenance and integrity of the association's website is the responsibility of the board members.
+Financial statements are published on the Association's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
+The maintenance and integrity of the Association's website is the responsibility of the board members.
 The board members' responsibility also extends to the ongoing integrity of the financial statements contained therein.

-Independent Auditor's report to the members of Stonewater (4) Limited
+Independent auditor's report to the members of Stonewater (5) Limited

-We have audited the financial statements of Stonewater (4) Limited for the year ended 31 March 2017 which comprise the statement of comprehensive income, balance sheet, statement of changes in reserves, and the related notes.
+We have audited the financial statements of Stonewater (5) Limited for the year ended 31 March 2017 which comprise the statement of comprehensive income, the balance sheet, the statement of changes in reserves, and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).